Damien Hirst, Opium, 2000

 Today, Opium stands as a notable example of Hirst’s early 2000s practice: a moment when he refined his visual vocabulary, expanded his engagement with contemporary life, and solidified his place in the global art world.
 The artwork carries with it both the historical weight of that era and the thematic continuity that characterizes Hirst’s most enduring contributions to contemporary art.

-We conduct extensive provenance research and directly source every exhibited artwork.
-All pieces listed in our collection are either owned by the gallery or consigned by one of our carefully vetted collectors.
+Provenance research is conducted for every work.
+All pieces offered are either owned by Mimesis or consigned by carefully vetted collectors.

 - 99% UV-protective plexiglass